clockspot/arduino-clock/README.md

 **A digital clock for the Arduino Nano and a nixie tube display.**

-* Features a perpetual calendar, day counter, sunrise/sunset, alarm, timer, and automatic DST change.
+* Features perpetual calendar with day counter and sunrise/sunset, alarm with skip/snooze, and countdown timer.
+* Supports automatic DST change, hourly chimes, LED lighting control, piezo beeper, and switchable relay.
 * Supports four- or six-digit displays of Nixie tubes multiplexed in pairs via two SN74141 driver chips.
-* Supports switchable LED backlighting, a piezo beeper, and a relay (to switch an appliance or impulse device).
-* Timekeeping currently requires a DS3231 real-time clock via I2C, which is battery-backed and thermocompensated.
+* Timekeeping requires a DS3231 real-time clock via I2C, which is battery-backed and thermocompensated.
 * Written for [RLB Designs’](http://rlb-designs.com/) Universal Nixie Driver Board (UNDB), with LED control for v8+ and relay for v9+.

-[The latest release can be downloaded here.](https://github.com/clockspot/arduino-nixie/releases/latest) Skip to [Hardware Configuration](#hardware-configuration) for details on how to tweak the sketch.
+[The latest release can be downloaded here.](https://github.com/clockspot/arduino-nixie/releases/latest) Skip to [Hardware Configuration](#hardware-configuration) for details on tweaking the sketch.

 ## Operating Instructions, v1.6.0

 When first powered up, the clock will display its software version (as of v1.6).
 [Instructions for earlier versions are here.](https://github.com/clockspot/arduino-nixie/releases)

-Press **Select** to cycle through the clock’s modes: [Time](#time), [Calendar](#calendar), [Alarm](#alarm), and [Timer](#timer).
+Press **Select** to cycle through [Time of Day](#time-of-day), [Calendar](#calendar), [Alarm](#alarm), and [Countdown Timer](#countdown-timer).

 To set something, simply hold **Select** until it flashes; use **Up/Down** to set, and **Select** to save.

-### Time Mode
+### Time of Day

-This displays the time of day.
-You can specify 12h or 24h format in the [options menu](#options-menu), but when setting, it will display in 24h so you can tell AM from PM.
+The time of day can be displayed in either 12h or 24h format per the [options menu](#options-menu), but when setting, it will display in 24h so you can tell AM from PM.

-In the [options menu](#options-menu), you can enable automatic daylight saving time adjustment, an hourly chime, and dimming/shutoff of the display at certain times, among other things.
+In the [options menu](#options-menu), you can also enable automatic daylight saving time adjustment, an hourly chime, and dimming/shutoff of the display at certain times, among other things.

-### Calendar Mode
+### Calendar

-The calendar cycles through several displays, before returning to the Time mode:
+The calendar cycles through several displays, before returning to the time of day:

-* **The date.** You can specify its format in the [options menu](#options-menu).
+* **The date.** Several formats are available in the [options menu](#options-menu).
 When setting, it will ask for year, then month, then date.

 * **Day counter.** This will count down to, or up from, a date of your choice, repeating every year.
 When setting, it will ask for month, then date, then direction (0 = count down, 1 = count up).

   * TIP: To display the day of the year, set it to count up from December 31.

 * **Sunrise and sunset.** These two displays show the previous and next sunrise or sunset (indicated by `1` or `0` on the seconds tubes).
 For this to work correctly, set your latitude, longitude, and UTC offset in the [options menu](#options-menu).
+They will display in the same 12h/24h format as the time of day.

-### Alarm Mode
+### Alarm

 The alarm is always shown in 24h format so you can tell AM from PM.
-Use **Up/Down** to switch the alarm between **on, skip, and off** (indicated by `1`/`01`/`0` on the seconds tubes, and high/medium/low beeps).
+Use **Up/Down** to switch the alarm between **on, skip, and off** (indicated by `1`/`01`/`0` on the seconds tubes, and/or high/medium/low beeps).

-When the alarm sounds, press any button to snooze it, or briefly hold any button to silence it for the day (it will give a short beep, and the display will blink once).
+When the alarm sounds, press any button to snooze it, or briefly hold any button to silence it (it will give a short beep, and the display will blink once).

-**Skip** will silence the next alarm in advance — useful if you’re taking a day off tomorrow, or you wake up before your alarm.
-In the [options menu](#options-menu), you can program the alarm to skip automatically during the work week or on weekends – and when this is active, you can also _unskip_ the next alarm by switching it to `1`.
-If you have an [Alt button](#the-alt-button), you can set it to toggle the skip setting.
+**Skip** will silence the next alarm in advance — useful if you’re taking a day off, or you wake up before your alarm.
+In the [options menu](#options-menu), you can program the alarm to skip automatically during the work week or on weekends – and when this is active, you can also _unskip_ the next alarm by simply switching it back on.
+The [Alt button](#the-alt-button) can be set to toggle the skip setting.

 In the [options menu](#options-menu), you can set the snooze length and the alarm sound.
 If your clock has a [relay in switched mode](#hardware-configuration), you can also choose to switch on the relay at alarm time (like a clock radio) instead of sounding the beeper.

-### Timer Mode
+### Countdown Timer

-This countdown timer can be set up to 18 hours.
-It begins running as soon as you finish setting it, and will continue to run in the background if you change to a different mode.
-To cancel the running timer, hold **Select**.
+The countdown timer can be set up to 18 hours.
+It begins running as soon as you finish setting it, and will continue to run in the background if you switch to a different display.
+To cancel the running timer, hold **Select** while the timer is displayed.
 When the timer runs out, press any button to silence.
 If power is lost, the timer will clear.

 In the [options menu](#options-menu), you can set it to be an interval timer (restarting when it reaches zero), and can also select the timer sound.
 If your clock has a [relay in switched mode](#hardware-configuration), you can also choose to switch on the relay while the timer is running (like the “sleep” function on a clock radio) instead of sounding the beeper.